 The Senior Companion Program places lower income persons aged 55 and over in the homes of frail elderly homebound individuals to provide companionship and support to help the individual remain living independently in their home for as long as possible.
 There is a great tendency for homebound individuals to become socially isolated and to withdraw from relationships in the community.
-Recently studies have shown that loneliness among the elderly presents a far greater health risk than does obesity.
+Recent studies have shown that loneliness among the elderly presents a far greater health risk than does obesity.
 Lonely and isolated individuals tend to have poorer nutrition, a higher incidence of health issues, early onset dementia and other cognitive issues, and strained relationships with distant family members.
 Senior Companions help address these issues by providing social interaction with the client, engaging the client in activities to keep the brain active, encouraging mild exercise, and making the client aware of available resources in the local community.
 Personal stories from families of Senior Companion clients indicate that they feel the Companion made a dramatic difference in the quality of life for the elderly family member.
 All of this is done at no cost to the client since all Senior Companion program costs are covered through federal and state grants.
 At the same time, the Senior Companion benefits by being involved in meaningful service in the community during their later stages in life.
+The Senior Companion receives a small monetary stipend for each hour of service in the program.
 Client satisfaction surveys are administered annually to gauge the impact of the Senior Companion services and over 95% of the respondents indicate a positive effect of the program.
 The Senior Companion Program is truly a win-win for all parties involved.

-- Utilize volunteer Senior Companions to provide assistance to homebound clients so that they may continue to live independently in their home for as long as possible and to provide respite care to enable family caregivers an opportunity for a break from the stress of caregiving - Utilize volunteer Senior Companions to provide assistance to homebound clients so that they may continue to live independently in their home for as long as possible and to provide respite care to enable family caregivers an opportunity for a break from the stress of caregiving - Utilize volunteer Senior Companions to provide assistance to homebound clients so that they may continue to live independently in their home for as long as possible and to provide respite care to enable family caregivers an opportunity for a break from the stress of caregiving
+- Utilize volunteer Senior Companions to provide assistance to homebound clients so that they may continue to live independently in their home for as long as possible and to provide respite care to enable family caregivers an opportunity for a break from the stresses of caregiving. - Provide opportunities for lower income persons age 55 and above an opportunity to provide meaningful service to the community while supplementing their income through service in the Senior Companion Program.

-- 43 volunteers will be placed with clients
+- 43 volunteers will be placed for service to clients

-- 43,800 stipended volunteer hours will be generated
+- 44,000 hours of service will be generated

 - 60 clients will be served

 - 5 Volunteer Stations will be used

-- 42 volunteers were placed for service
+- 48 volunteers were placed for service

-- 44,228 stipended hours were generated
+- 42,925 service hours were generated

-- 61 clients were served
+- 89 clients were served

-- 5 volunteer stations were used
+- 5 Volunteer stations were used

-- 43 volunteers will be placed for service
+- 43 volunteers will be placed for service to clients

-- 44,000 stipended hours will be generated
+- 44,000 hours of service will be generated

-- 60 clients will be served
+- 65 clients will be served

-- 5 volunteer stations will be used
+- 5 Volunteer Stations will be used